WholesumNet/sovr/docs/source/computepods.rst

       python src/cli.py --recipe src/XCeption/recipe.py --run

-    This send your compute pod's stuff to Golem nodes and once done, your compute pod's results are ready at ``XCeption/outupt`` along with any logs at ``XCeption/logs``
+    This will send your compute pod's stuff to Golem nodes and once done, your compute pod's results are ready at ``XCeption/outupt`` along with any logs at ``XCeption/logs``.
+For this specific compute pod, the actual result is ``XCeption/output/preds.json`` which is the top 5 classes the model thought the five input images are.

   - If you are satisfied with the outputs or just interested in saving your compute pod on Swarm, run